Here are some additional resources for CERES: Exhibit Toolkit Users!

 For more information on copyright and fair use, see the Northeastern Library’s Copyright and Fair Use Help Section.

 As part of your project’s workflow, you will also be meeting with the University Copyright Officer, who can help answer any questions you have.

-What is the workflow for a DRS Pilot Project?
+What is the workflow for a new CERES Exhibit Toolkit Project?

 A general workflow for projects is available on the Digital Scholarship Group’s Wiki.